zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sabrina says these banks cover up the paper trail “ so no one will be the wiser” (wiser).
 “To be wise” (wise) means to be smart, to be knowledgeable.
 “No one will be the wiser” is a phrase meaning no one will find out what happened.
 No one will be able to discover the truth.
 Luis says, “That doesn’t make it legal.”
 Sabrina says, “They,” meaning the government, “have n’t caught us yet.”
 Luis says, “You mean you’ve already started putting mone y into that account?”

 Sabrina responds, “I’ve been depositing money into it for nearly a year.”
 Luis says, “And when were you going to tell me?”
-So, Lui s says this plan that Sabrina has is illegal.
+So, Luis says this plan that Sabrina has is illegal.
 But Sabrina says, “Well, they haven ’t caught us yet,” meaning they haven’t found out what we have been doing.
 Luis is surprised that Sabrina has already started putting money into this illegal acc ount, and he asks, “When were you going to tell me?”

 Sabrina says, “I’m telling you now.
 Trust me.
 These  tax havens are very popular with the rich.”
 A “tax haven” (haven) is a place wh ere you can put your money, a country where you can put your money and you don’t have to pay taxes on it, or you pay very little in tax.
 Sabrina says, “We are j ust taking a page from their book on how to save money.”
-The expression “to take a pa ge from someone’s book” means to study what other people have done and do t he same thing – to copy what someone else is doing.
+The expression “to take a pa ge from someone’s book” means to study what other people have done and do the same thing – to copy what someone else is doing.

 Luis says, “We’re going to get caught.”
 “To get cau ght” means to have someone find out about something that you did wrong.
 Luis s ays, “We should come clean now.”
 “To come clean” means to admit what you did w rong, to say that you have done something illegal or wrong, to tell someone el se.
 Sabrina says, “That’s why I didn’t tell you before.
 I knew you’d make a fuss about it.”
 “To make a fuss” (fuss) is to complain about something or to become angry about something.
 It’s to not react calmly, to get all excited about somet hing in a bad way.